 What I Don’t Like About Canson Heritage Watercolor Paper

-The number one thing I don’t like about it is that it has a vegetable sizing.
-I find that paints don’t move as easily as they do on gelatin sized papers.
-Also on vegetable sized papers I notice that there is more drag on the brush, and when I painting I don’t care for that.
+The number one thing I don’t like about it is that it does not have a gelatin sizing.
+I find that paints don’t move as easily on vegetable, starch, or synthetic sizing as they do on gelatin sized papers.
+Also on non-gelatin sized papers I notice that there is more drag on the brush, and when I painting I don’t care for that.

 Also this paper doesn’t remove easily from the block.
 When you do remove it the black padding glue remains on the paper and is fussy to remove.

 What I Do Like About Canson Heritage Watercolor Paper

 - It has a soft surface that is a fairly bright white.